altocodenl/tagaway/readme.md

    2. `dismiss geo`: `post geo`; invokes `snackbar`.
 If successful, invokes `query account`.
    3. `toggle geo`: `post geo`; if successful, invokes `query account`.
 It always invokes `snackbar`.
 If operation is `enable`, sets an interval function in `State.updateGeotags`, which invokes `query account` and eventually calls `clear updateGeotags`.
    4. `clear updateGeotags`: if `State.updateGeotags` is defined, it invokes `clearInterval` on `State.updateGeotags` and then `rem State.updateGeotags`
+   5. `submit changePassword`: invokes `post auth/changePassword`, invokes `snackbar`; if successful, invokes `clear changePassword`.
+   6. `clear changePassword`: clears inputs of the change password fields and removes `State.changePassword`.

 ### Store

 - `State`:
+   - `changePassword`: if present, shows the change password form in the account view.
    - `filter`: filters tags shown in sidebar.
    - `lastClick`: if present, has the shape `{id: PICID, time: INT}`.
 Used to determine 1) a double-click (which would open the picture in full); 2) range selection with shift.
    - `lastScroll`: if present, has the shape `{y: INT, time: INT}`.
 Used to determine when to increase `State.nPics`.